davidfloyd91/davidfloyd91.github.io/_posts/2019-07-01-psql-golang-4-typescript.markdown

 TypeScript.
 By building your frontend in Microsoft's superset of JS, you can ensure that your data stays encapsulated in typed classes that mirror your Go structs and Postgres tables.
 Which is considerable fun.

 First, <a href="https://www.typescriptlang.org/#download-links" target="\_blank" rel="noopener noreferrer">install</a> TypeScript, if you haven't already.
-Next create a file called `index.ts` in a directory of your choosing.
+Next create a file called `index.ts` in a directory of your choosing (we'll call it `gotodo-frontend` here).
 You'll need to add the TypeScript module using your favorite package manager -- mine happens to be yarn:

 <pre class="prettyprint lang-bsh">
 $ yarn add typescript